Cluster-Based Control of Transition-Independent MDPs: Examples

 \section{Examples}

 In this section the CVI and GSA-R algorithms are explored in simulation.
-In the first example, the results and computation times of VI versus CVI are studied, as well as how CVI performs within our established error bound.
-The second example looks at the GSA-R technique, and demonstrates its computation savings versus a naive approach.
-Finally, an applied example where agents assign themselves to channels subject to bandwidth and costs constraints is presented.
+The first example compares the performance of VI and CVI, and the second demonstrates GSA-R for clustering.
+The final scenario is an application where agents self-assign to channels subject to bandwidth and costs constraints.